 EWG regularly collaborates with the University of Missouri – St. Louis (UMSL) Public Policy Administration (PPA) program, the American Planning Association’s St. Louis chapter and other regional organizations to increase the capacity of the region’s municipalities.
 The goal of these efforts is to create resources in the St. Louis region and statewide through which local government officials and staff can access quality information, technical assistance and training that helps municipalities address and respond to the needs of their residents.

 Registration is now open for the UMSL Chancellor’s Certificate in Fundamentals of Planning and Zoning, which consists of seven, three-hour modules covering municipal planning practices, processes and topics.
 Course modules will be held at the J.C.
 Penney Conference Center on UMSL’s campus on Wednesday evenings from Oct.
 10 to Dec.
 5 (no class on Oct.
 31 and Nov.
 21).
 Planning and zoning commissioners, elected officials, municipal staff, and members of the public interested in the planning and zoning process are encouraged to enroll.

 The St. Louis chapter of Emerging Local Government Leaders (ELGL) is an informal group that seeks to support and encourage those working in local government as well as anyone interested in a career in the field.

 Local Government Briefings

-The Public Officials Directory is a bi-state reference guide contains contact information for key municipal and county elected officials and personnel for the eight counties in the St. Louis region as well as state elected officials, fire/ambulance districts, school districts, and resource organizations.
-EWG strives to keep the directory as current as possible, so please send any updates, additions, or corrections to POD@ewgateway.org.
+The Public Officials Directory is a bi-state reference guide which contains contact information for key municipal and county elected officials and primary personnel for the eight counties in the St. Louis region as well as state elected officials, fire/ambulance districts, school districts, and resource organizations.
+EWG strives to keep the directory as current as possible, so, as information changes, please send any updates, additions, or corrections to POD@ewgateway.org.